South32 registers strong cash contribution from SA manganese in fourth quarter burst - Miningmx

 Transnet, the government-owned rail and ports utility, has fallen under harsh criticism for failing to maintain volumes of export commodities such as manganese and coal.
 South32 has turned to road transport for its manganese exports which is an affordable option because the manganese ore price has been so high.

-The Australians said today it achieved a premium of about 18% to the medium grade 37% manganese lump ore index in 2022.
+The Australian firm said today it achieved a premium of about 18% to the medium grade 37% manganese lump ore index in 2022.